hanishkvc/prgs-docs-spreadsheetkvc/README.md

 NOTE that the =expressions are evaluated using pythons eval function.
 So basic python expressions can be evaluated as part of =expressions.

-NOTE: =expressions should only refer to other =expression cells and not text cells.
+=expressions should only refer to other =expression cells and not text cells.
+If a text cell is referenced where numeric value is required, it will be treated as containing the value 0.

+### Interpretation of cell contents

+If no data (inc empty string) then return 0 (where numeric value expected, else return "" i.e empty string).

+If starts with =,  then do the internal =expression evaluation of same.

+if starts with numeric or starts with + or - then python eval it for a numeric.

+	If user wants to treat it has text, then they need to add textquote.

+	No need to prefix numbers with =. (applies for some simple expressions also)

+If none of above, return 0 where numeric value expected, else return as is as a string.

+	Anything starting with alphabet or space or textquote or anything not matching above is treated as text.

 ### Looping